filetrust/sdk-editor-eval/libs/extensions/archive.manager/README.md

 ### Protect
 The input archive is decompressed, each file within the archive is passed to the Glasswall CDR engine for processing in protect mode, the regenerated files are repackaged in a new archive while preserving the original directory structure.

-### Export
+### Export and Import
+The Glasswall engine provides the ability to export and import the engine's internal representation of a file structure in an intermediate format such as XML or SISL.
+This allows internal components of a file to be made available to external programs for additional processing, before recomposing the file to include those externally modified components with a call to **import** API.
+#### Export
+Files are processed as follows in this mode:
-The input archive is decompressed, each file within the archive is passed to the Glasswall engine for processing in export mode.
+- The input archive is decompressed
+- Each file within the archive is passed to the Glasswall engine for processing in export mode.
 Each export package will consist of XML/SISL files which make up each processed input file.
-The resulting export packages are repackaged in a new archive while preserving the original directory structure.
+- The resulting export packages are repackaged in a new archive while preserving the original directory structure.

-### Import
+#### Import
+Files are processed as follows in this mode:
-The input archive is decompressed, each export package within the archive is passed to the Glasswall engine for processing in import mode, the resulting generated files are repackaged in a new archive while preserving the original directory structure.
+- The input archive is decompressed
+- Each export package within the archive is passed to the Glasswall engine for processing in import mode, the resulting generated files are repackaged in a new archive while preserving the original directory structure.

 ## Configuration Example
 ```